Filomeno Codiñera

 Filomeno Codiñera Jr. (March 25, 1939 – October 25, 2016), also known as Boy Codiñera, was a Filipino baseball and softball player.
 He has represented both the men's national softball and baseball teams of the Philippines.
 He played as an outfielder in softball and as a third baseman in baseball.

 Early life and education

 Codiñera was born on March 25, 1939.
 He attended the University of Santo Tomas as an athletic scholar and was part of the college's baseball and basketball teams.

 Career

 Manila Bay Baseball League

-From the 1950s to the 1970s, Codiñera was a member of the Canlubang Sugar Barons which dominated Manila Bay Baseball League (MBBL) and the local softball tournaments.
-He was also considered as part of the "Manila's Finest".
-He also played for Ysmael Steel at the MBBL.
+From the late 1950s to the 1970s, Codiñera was a member of the Canlubang Sugar Barons which dominated the Manila Bay Baseball League (MBBL) and even the local softball tournaments it participated in.
+He was considered as part of the "Manila's Finest" group of baseball players.
+Codiñera was later acquired and played for Ysmael Steel at the MBBL.
+Before its decline in the 1970s, Codiñera claimed that the Manila Bay Baseball League drew more crowds in the 1960s at Rizal Memorial Baseball Stadium than the nearby basketball games of Manila Industrial and Commercial Athletic Association (MICAA).

 Philippine Baseball League

 In the Philippine Baseball League of the 1980s, Codiñera played for the Traders Royal Bank team.